You just spent $10,000 on an industry trade show. Your booth was packed, your team collected 300+ leads, and you’re feeling confident about ROI.

 Now multiply this across multiple shows.
 The same prospect visited your booth at three conferences and conventions over six months.

 Which event gets credit when they finally close?
 Your spreadsheet can’t tell you.
 The data lives in three different files, managed by three different people, using three different field names.
+Attribution disappears into a multi-event black hole.

-What Badge Scanners Do Well
+What Badge Scanners Fundamentally Can’t Do

 How to Track Leads at Trade Shows: What Actually Works

-The challenge: Seventy percent of attendees decide which booths to visit before the show, based on your pre-show marketing.
+Roughly 70% of attendees decide which booths to visit before the show, based on your pre-show marketing.
 If your LinkedIn campaign drove them to your booth, but you only track the badge scan, you’re misattributing the source.

-During the Event: Capture Context, Not Just Contacts
+During the Event: Context Capture

-The challenge: Badge scans give you a name and email.
+Badge scans give you a name and email.
 But sales needs actual intelligence.
 Which conversations showed genuine interest?
 What specific pain points came up?
 Who’s evaluating solutions now versus exploring options for next quarter?

-After the Event: Preserve Attribution Through the Full Journey
+After the Event: Attribution Persistence

-The challenge: The lead from your booth will interact with 6-10 more touchpoints over the coming months.
+The lead from your booth will interact with 6-10 more touchpoints over the coming months.
 Nurture emails.
 Webinars.
 Content downloads.
 Demo requests.
 Each one risks overwriting the original source in your CRM.

 The Reality Check